rbdldev/FoundationTheme/README_NUGET.md

 var manager = new WebsiteManager(
     website: website,
-    htmlFactory: theme,                 // here Foundation is injected to the generating process
+    htmlFactory: theme,                 // Here Foundation is injected to the generating process
     source: @"/path/to/your/project"
 );